idkhow2type/scratchcomment/README.md

 Thanks to Sid72020123 for the `scratchconnect` library and some debugging help

 <sub>why the hell am i still writing this it's not like anyone's gonna read it</sub>

-<sub>also forgot to mention this but please don't look at the commit history</sub>